absorensen/numbers_go_brrrr/m4_real_time_systems/s7_tips_and_tricks.md

 ## Hot Loops
-Once you have built up enough features that you feel you have a working prototype, and you are ready to move on to improve things on the performance side you should check your system monitor whether you are disk bound.
-Once you have removed being disk bound, if you were that is, you should move on to finding your hot loop.
+Once you have built up enough features that you feel you have a working prototype, and you are ready to move on to improve things on the performance side, you should check your system monitor whether you are disk bound.
+Once you have removed being disk bound, if you were, that is, you should move on to finding your hot loop.

 In most systems this is a while loop doing something until you terminate your program.
 You can verify this with a profiler.
 A rule of thumb is, you should be doing as few interactions with the operating system as possible in your hot loop.
-Are you allocating in side the loop?
+Are you allocating inside the loop?
 Could you just figure out what is the maximum size needed and preallocate it before the loop?
-In the case of too much data in coming, you could decide that your containers should net resize and decide whether to write over existing data or just drop incoming data.
+In the case of too much data incoming, you could decide that your containers should resize and decide whether to write over existing data or just drop incoming data.

 You should also remember that printing to the terminal is a system call.
 Don't do it in a loop unless you really really need to.
 Likewise reading from files should be minimized, or done asynchronously on other threads.